UX Design & Product Case Studies

 INTRODUCTION

-Welcome to my product case studies!
-In general, the studies highlighted, follow the process outlined in this section.
-For various reasons, some follow this process more strictly than others.
-Due to legal restrictions, I am not able to provide visuals of the entire process but I have tried to describe as best I can the thinking that went into each case study.
-I also provide summaries for those wanting to quickly skim through the material.
+Welcome to my product case studies page!
+In general, the studies highlighted in this section follow the process outlined below.
+Some follow this process more strictly than others.
+Due to legal restrictions, I am unable to provide visuals of the entire process; however, I have described, as best I can, the reasoning behind each case study.
+I also provide summaries for those who want to skim the material.

 Design process generally used in each study:

-- Define the problem: I, along with my team members, began by trying to clearly articulate the problem we were solving and why it mattered.
+- Define the problem: I, along with my team members, began by clearly articulating the problem we were solving and its significance.

-- Understand the users and context: We identified who the users were, what they were trying to accomplish, and how they currently used the product.
+- Understand the users and context: We identified the users, what they sought to accomplish, and how they currently used the product.
 We gathered insights through stakeholder interviews (sales, support, customer success, leadership), user analytics tools (e.g., FullStory, Canny, Sigma, Airtable), in-app surveys, and by creating journey maps.

 - Conduct discovery and competitive research: We then explored how other products solve similar problems.
 We documented patterns, ideas, and inspiration using reference collections and mood boards, including competitive product walkthroughs and demos.

 - Design low-fidelity solutions: After the discovery phase, we created sketches and wireframes that addressed key use cases.
-We then reviewed these wireframes with product team members and technical leads, ensuring alignment with company heuristics and design systems.
+We then reviewed these wireframes with product team members and technical leads to ensure alignment with company heuristics and design systems.

-- Iterate and test: We would then validate our designs through user testing using wireframes, high-fidelity mockups, or clickable prototypes, and then we refined our mockups based on the feedback we received.
+- Iterate and test: We would validate our designs through user testing with wireframes, high-fidelity mockups, or clickable prototypes, and refine our mockups based on the feedback.

 - Align with stakeholders: Once we had a clearer understanding of what was working and what wasn't in the designs, we presented refined designs to key stakeholders, incorporated their feedback, and finalized the designs for development.